sahilmalhotra0510/io/overview.md

 ## Other resources include

-- [Teachers&nbsp;and&nbsp;Students](./learn) may use the applications to learn about the connections between industries, households, and the environment in communities.
+- [Teachers&nbsp;and&nbsp;Students - Research and Teaching Tools](./learn) may use the applications to learn about the connections between industries, households, and the environment in communities.

 - [The Innovation Economy](https://hbr.org/podcast/2019/04/the-innovation-economy) - Economist Mariana Mazzucato talks about Entrepreneurial Ecosystems